-- 1. Medical, premedical, and international student members of the Association shall be eligible for appointment to Action Committee Coordinator positions and election to Action Committee Chair positions. - 2.
-An application will be generated by the Vice President for Leadership Development and Vice President for Program Development that will address specific items of importance for each of the specific positions being
+1. Domestic medical, premedical, and international student members of the Association shall be eligible for appointment to Action Committee Coordinator positions, and domestic and international medical student members of the Association shall be eligible for election to Action Committee Chair positions.

-- appointed.
+- a.
+Premedical student members of the Association shall be eligible for Action Committee Chair positions if one or more of these positions remain vacant after the leadership application deadline. - 2.
+An application will be generated by the Vice President for Leadership Development and Vice President for Program Development that will address specific items of importance for each of the specific positions being appointed.
 Applicants will be required to submit this application at a deadline set by the Executive Board of the Action Committees and Teams in accordance to the academic calendar. - 3.
 Selection of Coordinators: The outgoing Chairs of the Committee and Team that supervise each respective Coordinator shall review the applications for each Coordinator position and make a recommendation to the Executive Board of the Action Committees and Teams.
 The members of Executive Board of the Action Committees and Teams will review the applications in light of this recommendation and use a ranking system of instant runoff voting to appoint a Coordinator.
 The Vice President for Program Development shall cast a vote that will only be counted in the event of a tie.
 In the event of the resignation of a Coordinator with input from the Vice President for Program Development and the remaining members of the Action Committee or Team, the Chair shall determine, depending on the time at which the resignation occurred in the year, whether the Committee or Team should replace the vacancy or leave it unfilled.
 If replacing the coordinator, the Chair shall publicize the vacancy and may personally contact one or more possible candidates.
 The Executive Board of Action Committees and Teams shall review the Chair's nominations and select a replacement. - 4.
 Election of Chairs: Elections for Chairs shall occur as announced by the Executive Board of the Action Committees & Teams and approved by the Board of Trustees.
 All candidates must declare by a pre-designated deadline and no candidate may run from the floor.
 In the event no qualified candidate declares by the predetermined deadline or the resignation of a Chair, the Executive Board of the Action Committees shall seek applicants to fill the position by appointment.
 The rules of elections including the system of balloting and voting shall be proposed by the Executive Board of the Action Committees and Teams and voted upon by the Board of Trustees 60 days prior to the elections.
 The rules of the election as passed by the Board of Trustees shall then be made available for review by potential candidates electronically.
 The Vice-President for Leadership Development, the Secretary, and the Vice-President for Internal Affairs shall be responsible for confirming the election and notifying winners.